th3hamburgler/ember-ux-sauce/tests/dummy/app/templates/docs/lists/items.md

 There is a variaty of avatar components you can use in lists including: image, text and icon avatars.
 See the {{link-to "avatars page" "docs.lists.avatars"}} for details.

 {{docs/uxs-list-item/avatar-demo}}

+## Item Links

+Often you'll want to link your list items to other routes. the _uxs-list_ component yields out:

+-   _list.item-link_
+-   _list.aside-link_
+-   _list.body-link_

+Just treat the same as the non _link_ alternatives with the route name & any params passed in as positional params.

+{{docs/uxs-list-item/link-demo}}